Bachelor of Arts in Mathematics

 Times have changed.
 We live in a world where decisions need to be justified with data and conclusions need to be quantified.
 To be effective, we must critically evaluate judgments based on data and quantifiable observations, and present arguments in a logical fashion.
 Presenting conclusions alone is not enough; they must be explained in a way that convinces others, supported by sound logical reasoning.
 This kind of argument focus of mathematics.

-Ultimately, mathematics builds our ability to create knew knowledge, justify new conclusions, and make new discoveries in any realm where logical thought yields power — which is to say, just about everywhere.
+Ultimately, mathematics builds our ability to create new knowledge, justify new conclusions, and make new discoveries in any realm where logical thought yields power—which is to say, just about everywhere.

 Consequently, the study of mathematics will better enable you to succeed in other disciplines, from chemistry to political science to sociology, at a more advanced level.
-This is also why mathematics majors find careers doing advanced work in consulting, government, analytics, engineering, education and more.
-Note: a C- or better is required for all departmental prerequisites, unless otherwise stated.
+This is also why mathematics majors find careers doing advanced work in consulting, government, analytics, engineering, education and other important fields.

 BA in Mathematics Curriculum